Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Numerical Results and Discussions

 \subsection{Total cross section and average polarizations}

 We start with studying the dependence of the total cross section $\sigma^{\prime}$, with $\sigma^{\prime}=8\pi m^2_n\sigma/(G^2_F|V_{cd}|^2)$, and the average polarizations $\langle P^{l,h}_{a}\rangle$ on the neutrino energy $E$.
-To this end, by considering the range $E\in [8.33,13]$~GeV and varying randomly the WCs $g_i$ within the overlapped regions in color shown in Fig.~\ref{fig:constraints}, we plot in Fig.~\ref{fig:TotalCross} the total cross section $\sigma$ of the scattering process $\nu_{\tau}+n\to \tau^-+\Lambda_c$ as a function of $E$, both within the SM and in various NP scenarios.
-It can be seen that a few interesting features already emerge.
+To this end, by considering the range $E\in [8.33,13]$~GeV and varying randomly the WCs $g_i$ within the overlapped regions in color shown in Fig.~\ref{fig:constraints}, we plot in Fig.~\ref{fig:TotalCross} the total cross section $\sigma$ of the scattering process $\nu_{\tau}+n\to \tau^-+\Lambda_c$ as a function of $E$, both within the SM and in various NP scenarios.\footnote{For simplicity, we will neglect the possible nuclear effects~\cite{Kuzmin:2004yb,Hagiwara:2003di,Graczyk:2004uy,Sobczyk:2019urm,Nieves:2017lij} when discussing all the observables, which induce additional important uncertainties besides the experimental ones and the ones to be discussed in the subsections~\ref{sec:Obswitherror} and \ref{sec:obsdiffform}.} It can be seen that a few interesting features already emerge.
 Firstly, a higher beam energy clearly favors a larger total cross section.
 Secondly, the cross section can be significantly affected by the allowed parameter space of $g^R_V$ and $g^L_V$ shown in Fig.~\ref{fig:TotalCross}, especially by the former.
 This in turn indicates larger opportunity for improving the limits on $g^{L,R}_V$ through the proposed QE scattering process.
 On the other hand, for $g^L_S$, $g^R_S$, and $g^T_S$, stringent constraints from the high-$p_T$ dilepton invariant mass tails do not leave much room for possible deviations from the SM predication.
 Thus, to further improve the constraints on these $g_i$, demanding experimental setup for the scattering process is certainly necessary.
 Finally, although the allowed parameter spaces for $g^L_S$ and $g^R_S$ are identical to each other (see Eq.~\eqref{eq:D_decay} and Fig.~\ref{fig:constraints}), their imprints on the total cross section are slightly different, especially at the high-$E$ range, as shown vaguely in Fig.~\ref{fig:TotalCross}.
 Such a small difference in fact results from the different interference between $\mathcal{O}^L_V$ and $\mathcal{O}^{L,R}_S$; more details could be found in Appendix~\ref{app:Amplitude}.